| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 default attribute used here, Tomcat reports the

-problem like this: /ch9/error4.jsp(10,56) Attribute Doh! has no value
+problem like this: /ch9/error4.jsp(10,56) Attribute Doh! has no value What's happening is that Tomcat includes

 everything up to the second quote as the value of the